-Lloyds Banking Group, National Grid Electricity Transmission and Centrica unveiled as Commercial Partners for ITT Hub, as the new business event for the transport and technology sector gears up for the inaugural exhibition and conference in 2020.
+Lloyds Banking Group, National Grid and Centrica unveiled as Commercial Partners for ITT Hub, as the new business event for the transport and technology sector gears up for the inaugural exhibition and conference in 2020.

-Lloyds Banking Group, National Grid Electricity Transmission and international energy and services company Centrica, were today (Tuesday 14th May) unveiled as Commercial Partners for Innovation & Technology in Transport 2020 (ITT Hub 2020), a new business event for the transport and technology sector.
+Lloyds Banking Group, National Grid and international energy and services company Centrica, were today (Tuesday 14th May) unveiled as Commercial Partners for Innovation & Technology in Transport 2020 (ITT Hub 2020), a new business event for the transport and technology sector.

 The event will take place at Farnborough International Conference & Exhibition Centre in May 2020, on the site where the first powered flight took place in 1908.